 Thinking by itself – no matter how positive – is just thinking.

-It may be comforting.
-It may be distracting.
-It may contain the secret to world peace and fresh, minty breath, all rolled into one.
+It may be comforting, distracting, and even contain the secret to world peace and fresh, minty breath, all rolled into one.

 But it has no magical powers.
 It won’t transform your life or get you where you want to go unless you add one thing…